seanjyjy/ModuleFuture/README.md

-## Milestone III
+## ModuleFuture

-Team name: ModuleFuture
+A module planning application that all NUS students must have!

-Proposed level of achievement: Artemis
+Level of achievement: Artemis

 Promotional Video: https://www.youtube.com/watch?v=sqWDVRd5qqU